-RSHE is co-ordinated by Rachael Morris (Banks Road).
-At Key Stages 1, RSE is taught within our RSHE (also known as PSHE) curriculum using 'Talking Points'.
+RSHE is co-ordinated by Gill Moore (Banks Road.)
+At Key Stages 1, RSE is taught within our RSHE (also known as PSHE) curriculum using various schemes such as SEAL, and 'Talking Points'.
 The teaching of developing healthy online relationships and being safe with personal information is taught through our Computing curriculum.
 Biological aspects of RSHE are taught within the science curriculum and some moral aspects are taught within RE.
 The aspect of the RSHE curriculum (specific sex education) is not taught at Banks Road.
 A range of teaching methods which involve pupils' full participation are used to teach RSHE.
 These include use of small group work, discussion, case studies, drama and role-play.
 Ground rules and distancing techniques are used to establish a safe environment to facilitate discussion and pupils are encouraged to reflect on their learning.
 RSHE is usually delivered in mixed gender groups.
 However, there may be occasions when single gender groups are more appropriate and relevant.
 The programme content has been agreed in consultation with governors, parents/carers and teaching staff.